Monday, June 04, 2007

 Start with many more pictures than you think you'll need.
 One of the things that makes many homemade book trailers boring is a dearth of eye candy.
 Remember, this is a visual medium.
 Use lots of pictures, but make sure they fit your story.
 Don't show a string of photos of mist-covered Scottish highlands if your book is about a Scottish pirate who doesn't set foot on land until Chapter Twenty.
 Find some pictures of booted feet and swords and cannons and old ships, instead.

 Plan on devoting an entire day--perhaps even two--to searching for pictures.
 Yes, it's that important.
 And be aware that if a model's face is recognizable in a photo, you're going to need a model's release, which is separate from the photographer's permission to use the photo.
 I recommend avoiding faces partly because of that hassle but mostly because showing faces robs your viewers of the privilege of dreaming up the characters' faces for themselves.
-That's why I used stills rather than video clips in my trailer.
+That's also why I used stills rather than video clips in my trailer.
 Because reading novels is a much less passive experience than watching films, I believe photos do a better job of stimulating the imagination than video clips would.
 Of course you may have a different opinion on that.

 AUDIO